ldtteam/MinecoloniesWiki/source/buildings/restaurant.md

   </div>
   <div class="col-sm-12 col-md">
       <ul>
       <li><strong> Fuel: </strong> Listed here are items that can be used by the Cook as fuel in their furnaces.
-Simply turn on any that you want your Cook to use, and the <a href="../../source/workers/courier"> Courier</a> will deliver those items to the Cook when they need fuel.
+Simply turn on any that you want your Cook to use, and a <a href="../../source/workers/courier"> Courier</a> will deliver those items to the Cook when they need fuel.
 (The black box at the top is to search for items.)</li>
       </ul>
     </div>
   <br><br>